15 October 2018 Press coverage of the car congestion issue at Malham in the Craven Herald

 4th January 2018.
 Farming in the Dales: encouraging policy direction of travel set out by Michael Gove in his speech on 'Farming for the next generation', advocating public payment to farmers based on rewarding environmental protection and improved public access.
 He explicitly recognised the vital role that smaller farms play in rural communities and the challenges faced by upland farming.
 He said "how can we support... upland sheep farmers, whose profit margins are more likely to be small but whose contribution to rural life and the maintenance of iconic landscapes is immense".
 See the speech here: DEFRA

 Everyone is welcome at our events, members and non members - see Upcoming Events for more information.
-Our next event is on Saturday 23 March in the lovely village of Askrigg.
+Our next event is on Friday 31 May, a lovely circular walk around Conistone Dib, includng great food at The Fountaine Inn, Linton.
 All welcome - see event entries.

 There are many ways to Support our Charity and be a Friend of the Dales, to help keep the Dales special and vibrant for years to come.